-The quality of your individual landing pages can also have a dramatic effect on conversion rates.
+The quality of your individual landing pages can have a dramatic effect on conversion rates.
 Think about it – a prospective client stumbles across your page as the result of a specific search query.
 If the content and offering of that page aren’t relevant to what they were looking for or expecting to find, they will return to their search and you will lose that lead.
 And the negative effects don’t stop there!
 Poorly constructed landing pages can also cause your Quality Score to drop, which will in turn raise your cost per click, cost per action, and reduce your ad rank so that it’s harder to win spots in Google’s ad auction process.

 So, what makes a good landing page?
 Common best practices for page design include few key elements:

 Adhering to these best practices will keep your landing pages relevant and high-quality, which will lead to a valuable boost in both CRO and Quality Score.
-Try out WordStream’s easy-to-use landing page software to create optimized pages quickly and easily.

 Want more help with your Google ads conversion rates?
 Grade your account for free with the Google Ads Performance Grader!